 Corporations are business entities that are formed as independent legal entities.
 There are two common corporation business types:

 - C-corporation (C-corp).
 Independent of its founders, the C-corporation structure means founders are not liable as individuals.
 The C-corporation is bound by more government oversight than other business types.
 The corporation must have bylaws and a board that meets regularly.
-The C-corporation is a good option for founders who want to pass along the business to heirs
+The C-corporation is a good option for founders who want to pass along the business to heirs.

 - S-corporation (S-corp).
 An S-corporation provides founders with the same liability protections as a C-corp.
-However, growth can be limited as the S-corp is limited to 100 shareholders
+However, growth can be limited as the S-corp is limited to 100 shareholders.

-However, corporations are criticized for being subject to double taxation.
 That’s because the C-corporation structure means owners are taxed on amounts the corporation pays you via dividends or salary.
-The corporation gets taxed and then you are taxed.
+The corporation gets taxed, and then you are taxed.
 It’s a situation that often dissuades some small businesses from choosing this business entity type.

 Conclusion